 - "No pets permitted" - This discriminates against people with disabilities who require a service animal.

 - "Suitable for singles" - This discriminates against tenants who have families.

 - "Great for female students" - The Fair Housing Act also includes 'gender' as a protected class.

 Passed in 1968, the Fair Housing Act prohibits discrimination against tenants based on some protected classes.
 They are race, color, sex, age, religion, sexual orientation, national origin and disability.

 Tip #3: Market your property through the right channels.

-With the rental ad ready, the next step is to begin the marketing process.
-Your goal is to expose it to as many prospective tenants as possible.
+With the rental ad ready, the next step is to begin the rental marketing process.
+Your goal is to avoid common marketing mistakes and expose your listing to as many prospective tenants as possible.
 And, for that happen, you need to make use of a myriad of marketing channels.

 Make use of both online and offline strategies.
 Online strategies may include using social media, as well as listing on selected rental listing sites.
 Top sites include VRBO, Craigslist, Zillow and Rent.com.
 These are well-trafficked sites and usually have fair conversion rates.

 As for marketing offline, make use of yard signs, flyers, posters and newspaper ads.

 The goal here is to have a large tenant pool from where you can choose the best tenant.